 Definition of BOOTP

-Bootstrap Process – It is a process of accessing the information of an internet connected computer such as (IP address, subnet mask, router address, IP address of the name server) stored in a configuration file these pieces for information are must be known to the computer connected to a TCP/IP internet.
+Bootstrap Process: It is a method of accessing the information of an internet connected computer such as (IP address, subnet mask, router address, IP address of the name server) stored in a configuration file these pieces for information are need be known to the computer connected to a TCP/IP internet.

 Bootstrap Protocol (BOOTP) is a client-server protocol designed to obtain the above given information (i.e., IP address, subnet mask, router address, IP address of the name server) from a diskless computer or a computer booted for the first time.
-If the computer or workstation is diskless the operating system and networking software are stored in the read-only memory (ROM).
+The operating system and networking software are stored in the read-only memory (ROM), if the computer or workstation is diskless.

 RARP is the predecessor of BOOTP and serves the same purpose, but the limitation of the RARP is that it only provides the information about IP not the extra information regarding that.